ericdrowell/ballpark/README.md

 # ballpark

 ballpark is a JavaScript library that estimates the memory usage of objects and arrays in the browser.

-The API is really simple:
+### API

 ```
 var obj = {